MicBrain/Graph-API/README.md

    7. *DepthFirstTraversal* - Implements a depth-first traversal of a graph.
 Generally, the client will extend this class,                         overriding the visit and postVisit methods, as desired (by default, they do nothing).

 ### Practical examples with Methods

+    In order to use methods and classes from this package you need to import them in your files.

 a.
 Declaring Directed graph: UndirectedGraph ug = new UndirectedGraph();